 This and other communications I will send to you will be directed toward obtaining a better social, economic and environmental climate --- all recognizing that enhancing the quality of life is the lodestar of this Administration.

 This has reigned as my priority in every legislative message Two years ago I suggested that an awareness of the priority “is running stronger in the veins of Oregonians;” and we should assume, as a broad foundation for our actions in the months ahead, that this commitment is even more compelling in 1973.

 Quality of life is the sum total of the fairness of our tax structure; the caliber of our homes; the cleanliness of our air and water; and the provision of affirmative assistance to those who cannot assist themselves.
 True quality is absent if we allow social suffering to abide in an otherwise pristine environment.

 Key evidence of our reverence for the quality of life abound.
 The level of educational attainment has increased measurable.
-Community colleges have opened educational attainment ahs increased measurable.
+Community colleges have opened new doors educational attainment and increased measurably.
 Community colleges have opened new doors of opportunity to thousands upon thousands of students, young and old.
-WE have written almost the last work for all America in protecting our beaches.
-WE have found ways for more of the mentally ill to remain secure in their own communities, and out of numbing institutional environments.
+We have written almost the last word for all America in protecting our beaches.
+We have found ways for more of the mentally ill to remain secure in their own communities, and out of numbing institutional environments.
 We have given opportunity to thousands of offenders of the law to change their way of life to become productive, conscientious citizens.